divyekapoor/pyhttp-console/README.markdown

 1. Server Navigation using a filesystem like approach: cd
 1. Server queries on relative and absolute paths using GET or POST
 1. Header highlights
+1. A node.js based HTTP echo server for testing

 Other features thanks to nifty python modules: